Mariners outfielder Braden Bishop to wear Dick’s cleats to support Washington firefighters

 @Mariners We don’t want to name names, but it came to our attention that a player wore a rival burger stands logo — we wanted to reach out with a compromise — some local cleats and $1,000 gift certificate pledge to the first M’s player that reps the #HometownBurger — any takers?!

-Not surprisingly Mariners’ outfielder Braden Bishop, who went to the University of Washington and had more than his fair share of Dick’s burgers in his college days, accepted the challenge with a certain condition — that the $1000 gift certificate be used to feed the hardworking Washington firefighters currently battling the many wildfires in the state.
+Not surprisingly Mariners outfielder Braden Bishop, who went to the University of Washington and had more than his fair share of Dick’s burgers in his college days, accepted the challenge with a certain condition — that the $1,000 gift certificate be used to feed the hardworking Washington firefighters battling the state’s many wildfires.

 Bishop, from his account @BradenBishop7 quote-tweeted his answer to Dick’s, which read: